objcio/articles/2014-11-10-editorial.md

 Welcome to the first objc.io issue about game development!

-In all the previous 17 issues of objc.io we've never touched on any game specific development topics.
+In the previous 17 issues of objc.io, we never touched on any game-specific development topics.
 This was on our list for a while, but since we don't have experience with this ourselves, we've put it off several times.
 Until now.

-We've found great contributors who chimed in with their knowledge about game related topics.
-This issue contains articles covering many very different aspects of game development, giving also us non-game developers insight into this related, but nonetheless very different field.
+We've found great contributors who chimed in with their knowledge about game-related topics.
+This issue contains articles covering many varied aspects of game development, providing even non-game developers insight into this related, but nonetheless very different, field.

 Mike starts off with an article about what makes [mobile games great](TODO).
-Max and Warren give an introduction to [Apple's new low-level graphics framework "Metal"](TODO).
-JP and David write about topics that are not only relevant to game developers: [Multipeer connectivity](TODO) and [Scene Kit](TODO).
+Max and Warren give an introduction to [Apple's new low-level graphics framework, "Metal."](TODO) JP and David write about topics that are relevant to not only game developers: [Multipeer Connectivity](TODO) and [Scene Kit](TODO).
 Last but not least, Janie gives us a taste of the wonderful world of [sound design](TODO).

-Best from Berlin,
+All the best from Berlin,

-Florian, Daniel and Chris
+Chris, Daniel, and Florian.